kodans/MyApps/README.md

  ## PayslipGenerator (Console application struture)

-  **Core**
+  **Core Folder**

-     PayslipCreator.cs - Contains logic responsible for payslip creation. class contructor takes ITaxItemsSource and IEmployeeService as arguments which are later to generate payslip information.
+     **PayslipCreator.cs** - Contains logic responsible for payslip creation. class contructor takes ITaxItemsSource and IEmployeeService as arguments which are later to generate payslip information.
-     Exceptions - Contains custom exception/exceptions where you can use it in the application.
+     **Exceptions** - Contains custom exception/exceptions where you can use it in the application.

      Interfaces - Contains Interfaces for services used in the application. this contracts can be used the mock the behaviour of the services when needed(specially in unit testing.